 It’s very windy – cooler than Marrakech all year round and the coastal views from the fort are pretty impressive.
 Beach front kite flying and kite surfing are on trend, but be warned – the water is freezing.

-There are no snake charmers in sight – not one, and no monkeys either
+There were no snake charmers in sight – not one, and no monkeys either.

 The blue and white buildings have earned Essaouira a reputation as the Santorini of Morocco